NETWAYS/foreman-training/plugins/11_expire_hosts.md

 ****

-### Install the Foreman Plugin Expire Hosts using yum
+### Install the Foreman Plugin Expire Hosts using the Foreman Installer

-For now the plugin is only packaged as RPM and not available in the Foreman Installer, so we install it using yum, run the Rake job to update the database and restart Foreman.

-     # yum install tfm-rubygem-foreman_expire_hosts
-     # foreman-rake db:migrate
+     # foreman-installer --enable-foreman-plugin-expire-hosts
-     # systemctl restart httpd.service

 ### Configure notifications in the settings menu